teddygroves/minimal_maudfail/readme.md

 compared to the number of state variables, so we are hopeful of being able to achieve a speedup using Stan's new adjoint ODE solver.

-However, starting with cmdstan version 2.27.0 we began to see some errors that were not thrown in version 2.27.0-rc1.
+However, starting with cmdstan version 2.27.0-rc1 we began to see some errors that were not occurring before, and the sampler started to behave strangely.
 This repository provides an example that reproduces this error.

 # Requirements
 - wget